cucumber-attic/website/apps/dynamic/views/_posts/talking-cukeup-with-nat-pryce.md

 <img src="https://cucumber.io/images/blog/cukeup-people.jpg" style="float:center; width:100%">

-This month sees the arrival of [CukeUp!
-London (June 23rd)](http://cukenfest.cucumber.io/).
+This month sees the arrival of [CukenFest London (June 21st-25th)](http://cukenfest.cucumber.io/).
 I've spent some time catching up with a few people involved in the conference this year.
 Today I spoke to Nat Pryce.
 We go way back and he's spoken at few CukeUp conferences over the years.
-Nat's talks are always entertaining as well as informative, so I'm really looking forward to hearing his talk on running fast function tests later this month.
+Nat's talks are always entertaining so I'm really looking forward to hearing what he has to say about running fast tests.

 Here's our conversation: